 Occasionally there will be a paper type that hot glue may not agree with – this happens to me every once and a while with glitter or metallic paper.
 In that case, I love to use the Tacky glue brand!
 Dries clear and relatively quickly.

 I love to find objects that I can use to build petals onto.
 Using these cotton spun balls and wood beads are perfect for detailed centers for flowers.
+I also have used 8-12mm pearls as stoppers on wires or to create small center stamen like this poinsettia here.

 All in all, the information I have given you above is what I use to create all the flowers you see on Abbi Kirsten Collections and you can totally create your own easy paper flowers with this guide.